gruntwork-io/terraform-kubernetes-helm/modules/k8s-helm-server/README.md

 roles for the `ServiceAccount` is managed outside of this module.
 See the [secure-helm example](/examples/secure-helm) for example usage.

-At a minimum, each Tiller server should be deployed in its own namespace to manage the resources in that namespace, and restricted to only be able to access that namespace.
-This can be done by creating a `ServiceAccount` limited to that
+At a minimum, each Tiller server should be deployed in its own namespace separate from the namespace to manage resources, and restricted to only be able to access those namespaces.
+This can be done by creating a `ServiceAccount` limited to that namespace, with permissions granted to access the resource namespace:
-namespace:

 ```yaml
 ---